Preventing Kidney Stones

 Medications, including vitamins and minerals, may be prescribed for certain types of stones.
 You may want to write your doses and medication times on a calendar.
 Some medications decrease stone-forming chemicals in your blood.
 Others help prevent those chemicals from crystallizing in urine.
 Still others help keep a normal acid balance in your urine.

 Your doctor will tell you which foods contain the chemicals you should avoid.
 Your doctor may also suggest talking to a dietitian.
 He or she can help you plan meals you’ll enjoy.
 These meals won’t put you at risk for future stones.
-You may be told to limit certain foods, depending upon which type of stones you’ve had.
+You may be told to limit certain foods, depending on which type of stones you’ve had.
+You should limit the amount of salt in your food to about 2 grams a day.
+This will help prevent most types of kidney stones.
+Make sure you get an adequate amount of calcium in your diet.

-For calcium oxalate stones: Limit high-calcium foods (dairy products), and calcium or vitamin C supplements.
-Limit high-oxalate foods (such as cola, tea, chocolate, and peanuts).
+For calcium oxalate stones: Limit animal protein, such as meat, eggs, and fish.
+Limit grapefruit juice and alcohol.
+Limit high-oxalate foods (such as cola, tea, chocolate, spinach, rhubarb, wheat bran, and peanuts).

-For uric acid stones: Limit high-purine foods, such as anchovies, poultry, and organ meats.
+For uric acid stones: Limit high-purine foods, such as mushrooms, peas, beans, anchovies, meat, poultry, shellfish, and organ meats.
 These foods increase uric acid production.

-For cystine stones: Limit high-methionine foods (fish is the most common).
+For cystine stones: Limit high-methionine foods (fish is the most common, but eggs and meats, also).
 These foods increase production of cystine.